redhat-openstack/website/source/uncategorized/midonet-integration.html.md

 *   1. Install the following packets:

-      yum install python-neutron-plugin-midonet
+      yum install openstack-neutron python-neutron-plugin-midonet

 *   2. Edit the /etc/neutron/neutron.conf file and edit this parameter in the [DEFAULT] section:

-      core_plugin = neutron.plugins.midonet.plugin.MidonetPluginV2
+      core_plugin = midonet.neutron.plugin.MidonetPluginV2

-*   3. Also in /etc/neutron/neutron.conf you need to comment out the following line:

-      #service_plugins =

-*   4. Create the directory for the MidoNet plugin:
+*   3. Create the directory for the MidoNet plugin:

       mkdir /etc/neutron/plugins/midonet

-*   5. Create the /etc/neutron/plugins/midonet/midonet.ini file and edit it to contain the following:
+*   4. Create the /etc/neutron/plugins/midonet/midonet.ini file and edit it to contain the following:

       [DATABASE]
       sql_connection = mysql://neutron:NEUTRON_DBPASS@<host_ip>/neutron